rkuma183/wilsonmar.github.io/_posts/2017-06-30-groovy-intro.md

    cd groovy-samples
    </strong></pre>

-## Make it work

    This section has you going through the several ways to run Groovy programs.

    ### Verify compile

+   <a href="#Console">Skip to next topic</a> while I'm working through
+   an error with this section.

 0. Compile to a Java class file containing Java byte code: